anoma/nspec/docs/arch/integrations/adapters/evm.md

 ```

 ### Wrapper Contract

 The wrapper contract

 - is only callable by the protocol adapter
-- has the address to the external contract
+- has the address to the external contract it corresponds to
 - forwards arbitrary calls to the external contract to read and write its state
 - returns the call return data to the protocol adapter